 This is a basic recipe for classic Southern fried green tomatoes, made simply with a lightly seasoned cornmeal coating.
 These green tomatoes are great served as a side dish or snack.
 Or add them to a special breakfast or brunch menu.

 Green tomatoes are popular in the South, and you can usually find them in Southern supermarkets throughout the summer season.
 If you don't live in the South and don't grow your own tomatoes, check with your local farmer's markets.
 Besides fried green tomatoes, end-of-the-season green tomatoes can be used in many home canning recipes.
-I've made hot dog relish, pickles, and even ketchup with green tomatoes.
+Some great possibilities include hot dog relish, pickles; even ketchup with green tomatoes.
 They can also be used to make green tomato pie, this moist green tomato cake, or these corn and green tomato fritters.

 - 4 to 6 green tomatoes